kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

 {% endhighlight %}

+It looks identical, barring the difference with `row.names`, which we have explicitly decided to avoid.

 What about performance?
 Note that I am somewhat intentionally cheating because I don't have any performance hit in generating and populating the `row.names` attribute -- but